Twist automorphisms and Poisson structures: Permutations on bases

-We have the following important examples of the sets $\cS(t)$ satisfying the above assumptions: \begin{itemize} \item The set of generic cluster characters: When $B_{\ufv}(t)$ is skew-symmetric and the corresponding cluster category satisfies some finiteness condition, we can construct the set of generic cluster characters $\gen(t)=\{\gen_{m}(t)|m\in\Mc(t)\}$ in $\upClAlg$ using algebra representation theory.
-By \cite{plamondon2013generic}, they satisfy the above assumptions. \begin{itemize} \item By \cite{qin2019bases}, when $t$ is injective-reachable, $\gen(t)$ is a basis of $\upClAlg$, called the generic basis in the sense of \cite{dupont2011generic}.
-This family of bases includes the dual semicanonical basis \cite{lusztig2000semicanonical} of a unipotent cell with symmetric Cartan datum \cite{GeissLeclercSchroeer10b}. \end{itemize} \item The common triangular basis \cite{qin2017triangular}: this basis is known to satisfy the above assumptions \cite{qin2017triangular}.
+We have the following important examples of $\cS(t)$ satisfying Assumption~\ref{assumption:A_basis}: \begin{itemize}\itemsep=0pt \item The set of generic cluster characters: When $B(t)_{\ufv}$ is skew-symmetric and the corresponding cluster category satisfies some finiteness condition, we can construct the set of generic cluster characters $\gen(t)=\{\gen_{m}(t)|m\in\Mc(t)\}$ in $\upClAlg$ using algebra representation theory.
+By~\cite{plamondon2013generic}, they satisfy the above assumptions. \begin{itemize}\itemsep=0pt \item By \cite{qin2019bases}, when $t$ is injective-reachable, $\gen(t)$ is a basis of $\upClAlg$, called the generic basis in the sense of \cite{dupont2011generic}.
+This family of bases includes the dual semicanonical basis \cite{lusztig2000semicanonical} of a unipotent cell with symmetric Cartan datum \cite{GeissLeclercSchroeer10b}. \end{itemize} \item The common triangular basis \cite{qin2017triangular}: this basis is known to satisfy the above assumptions~\cite{qin2017triangular}.
 Its existence is known for some cluster algebras with a Lie theoretic background.
-This family of bases includes the dual canonical basis of a quantum unipotent cell \cite{qin2017triangular,qin2020dual} \cite{kashiwara2019laurent}. \item The set of theta functions \cite{gross2018canonical}: the set of the theta functions which are Laurent polynomials\footnote{In general, theta functions are formal Laurent series, see \cite{qin2019bases} for the formal completion.
+This family of bases includes the dual canonical basis of a quantum unipotent cell \cite{kashiwara2019laurent,qin2017triangular,qin2020dual}. \item The set of theta functions \cite{gross2018canonical}: the set of the theta functions, under the assumption that they are Laurent polynomials,\footnote{In general, the theta functions are formal Laurent series, see \cite{qin2019bases} for the formal completion.
 Our arguments for variation maps remain valid for formal Laurent series.
-For simplicity, we only treat Laurent polynomials in this paper. } in \cite{gross2018canonical} satisfy the above assumption.
-They are known to form a basis of $\upClAlg(t)$ under appropriate conditions, for example, when $t$ is injective-reachable. \end{itemize} \begin{Thm} Let $\tw^{A}$ denote any twist endomorphism on $\upClAlg$.
-Assume the sets $\cS(t)$, $\forall t$, satisfy Assumption \ref{assumption:A_basis}
+For simplicity, we only treat Laurent polynomials in this paper.} satisfies the above assumption.
+They are known to form a~basis of $\upClAlg(t)$ under appropriate conditions, for example, when $t$ is injective-reachable. \end{itemize} \begin{Theorem} Let $\tw^{A}$ denote any twist endomorphism on the $($quantum$)$ upper cluster algebra~$\upClAlg$.
+Assume the sets $\cS(t)$, $t\in \Delta^+$, satisfy Assumption {\rm \ref{assumption:A_basis}}, then the following statements are true. \begin{itemize}\itemsep=0pt \item[$(1)$] We have $\tw^{A}\cS(t)\subset\cS(t)$. \item[$(2)$] If $\tw^{A}$ is a twist automorphism, we have $\tw^{A}\cS(t)=\cS(t)$. \end{itemize} \end{Theorem}